IGPenguin/mobile-toolkit/README.md

 ## adb_paste
 Inserts text passed as an argument into focused field on connected device.

+## adb_freshstart
+Deletes all data of the foreground app and restarts it.

 ## adb_install
 Installs .apk to Android device, can overwrite existing app with higher version code, grants all permissions.